 Know the shortcomings of a business overdraft

-An application fee is required to open a business overdraft.
-In addition to the interest charged, fees and charges apply with business overdrafts.
-You will also be charged a fee if you go over the approved limit.
+An application fee is required to open a business overdraft, in addition to the interest, fees and charges apply with business overdrafts.
+You will also be charged a fee if you exceed the approved limit.
 So the potential fees charged can add up quickly.
-You can also end up paying more if your business overdraft has a variable rate.
+You can also pay more if your business overdraft has a variable rate.

 Get a comprehensive overview of business loan options, including online and traditional business banking options, in The Complete Guide to Business Loans in Australia.